browserpass/browserpass-extension/README.md

 ### How to use the same username and password pair on multiple domains

-There are several ways to tell browserpass to use the same pair of credentials on multiple domains, for example how to re-use an existing password entry `amazon.com.gpg` on a `https://amazon.co.uk` website without duplicating your credentials in multiple password files.
+There are several ways to tell Browserpass to use the same pair of credentials on multiple domains, for example how to re-use an existing password entry `amazon.com.gpg` on a `https://amazon.co.uk` website without duplicating your credentials in multiple password files.

 The first option is just to manually find the desired credentials and use them in Browserpass, in other words if you have credentials for `amazon.com`, but you are currently on `https://amazon.co.uk`, open Browserpass, hit <kbd>Backspace</kbd> to search the entire password store, find `amazon.com` and hit <kbd>Enter</kbd> to login.
 Next time you will open Browserpass on `https://amazon.co.uk`, the popup will already contain the `amazon.com` entry, because it was previously used on this website (for details see [Password matching and sorting](#password-matching-and-sorting) section).